logo elektroda

 5 I min - in amperes, with three decimal digits

-6 I max - in amperes, with three decimal digits
+6 I max - in amperes, with three digits after the decimal point

 When the button is pressed, a single digit with the index of the newly selected parameter appears on the display.
 It disappears when the button is released.

-If an error occurs, its code will be shown on the lower display instead of what the user wanted.
-Unless, of course, he has turned on the status display (index 0) on the upper display.
+If an error occurs, its code will be shown on the lower display instead of what the user requested.
+Unless, of course, he has enabled himself to show the status (index 0) on the upper display.

 Buttons